-The comparison between NAO index and the RC signal clearly show a general anti-related trend.
-In fact maxima in RC correspond to negative values in the NAO index (Fig. 5), so confirming the Atlantic forcings as a general driver of precipitation variation on central Mediterranean area (Griffies and Bryan, 1997; Knight et al., 2006; Mariotti and Dell’Aquila, 2012; Marullo et al., 2011).
+The visual comparison between NAO index and the RC signal shows a general anti-related trend in the first and last 100 years.
+In fact some maxima in RC correspond to negative values in the NAO index (Fig. 5), so confirming the Atlantic forcings as a general driver of precipitation variation on central Mediterranean area (Griffies and Bryan, 1997; Knight et al., 2006; Mariotti and Dell’Aquila, 2012; Marullo et al., 2011).
 Afterwards 1940 AD up to top core, RC show an abrupt change in their abundance amplitude and frequency (from 32% to 65%) (Fig. 5).
 This pattern prevents a direct correlation with NAO index for the last half century.
 Conversely, the visual comparison for the last 50 years between surface runoff reconstruction model (mean values - Circe project), Tevere river (central Italy) discharge fluctuations (Mariotti et al., 2008), GHCN index, PDSI and summer average rainfall with RC data, show a robust correlation for the last decades (Fig. 5).
 In particular, the sharp decreases in the RC abundance, recorded at about 1945-1950 AD (D1), 1970 AD (D2) and 1995-2000 AD (D3), are well documented also in the others proxy records (Fig. 5).
 These three periods could be associated to strong dry phases with low rainfall, especially during summer, as documented for the southern Italy by Caloiero et al. (2011).
-In addition, two of these drought events have been recognized and reported by several Authors (Briffa et al., 1994; Lloyd-Hughes and Saunders, 2002; Spinoni et al., 2015; and reference within) from regional to “global” scale.
+In addition, two of these drought events have been recognized and reported by several authors (Briffa et al., 1994; Lloyd-Hughes and Saunders, 2002; Spinoni et al., 2015; and reference within) from regional to “global” scale.
 In detail, the D1 drought was a European to North America continent event recorded by several proxies (e.g. GHCN, PDSI, tree rings) and for the first time by RC abundance fluctuations in marine fossil archives.
 The D3 event has been recognized in the Southern to Southern-Eastern European (Pal, 2004; Spinoni et al., 2015, 2013) and can be thus considered as regional drought period.

 In order to analyse in detail the NAO and RC signals, IMF analysis has been carried out to identify the main components (characteristic simple oscillation on a separated time-scale) occurring in these signals (Fig. 6).
 In particular, IFM4 and IFM6 are the two main components of RC and NAO signal, respectively, recording comparable distinct long-term trend frequency cycles (Fig. 6).